List of Playboy Playmates of 1965: July

 Gay Collier (born October 9, 1942) is an American model and actress who was Playboy magazine's Playmate of the Month for its July 1965 issue.

 Her centerfold was photographed by Mario Casilli.

 August

 Lannie Balcom (born Linda K. Balcom; March 17, 1941 - April 25, 1991) was an American model and actress.
 She was Playboy magazine's Playmate of the Month for its August 1965 issue.

 Her centerfold was photographed by J. Barry O'Rourke.
 She was also a Playboy Bunny at the Chicago club.

 Balcom died on April 25, 1991, at the age of 50.

 September

 Patti Reynolds (born May 28, 1948) is an American model and actress who was Playboy magazine's Playmate of the Month for its September 1965 issue.

 Her centerfold was photographed by Stan Malinowski.

 October

 Allison Parks (born Gloria Sharlene Waldron; October 18, 1941 – June 21, 2010) was an American model and actress who was Playboy magazine's Playmate of the Month for October, 1965 and Playmate of the Year for 1966.
 Her original pictorial was photographed by William Figge.

+She settled in Pacific Palisades, Los Angeles, and died of heart failure while on holiday in Hawaii on June 21, 2010 aged 68.